Testosterone

 A man notices the first effects of using testosterone after a few weeks.
 The patient’s mood improves, energy and physical endurance increase, and cognitive functions are activated.
 Gradually, sexual desire and potency are restored, and the frequency and quality of erections improve, so the man again receives vivid emotions from sexual life.

 With prolonged low testosterone therapy services, changes occur throughout the body.
 The level of visceral fat reduces, and at the same time, muscle mass grows, which benefits the metabolism.
 After 6-12 months of therapy, hemoglobin and erythrocyte levels improve, bone density increases and osteoporosis vanishes.
+Thanks to our partners, you can find online to suit every preference and budget, from budget to top-of-the-range super stylish models.

 Monitoring men who take testosterone